griphiam/markphilpot_com/content/2015/2015_13_import_lessons_learned.md

+---
-Title: Blog Import - Lessons Learned
+title: "Blog Import - Lessons Learned"
-Date: 2015-11-29 10:25:00
+date: "2015-11-29 10:25:00"
-Tags: blog, lessons learned, pelican, wordpress
+tags: [blog, lessons learned, pelican, wordpress]
-Category: thoughts
+category: thoughts
-Slug: blog_import
+slug: blog_import
-Summary: Lessons learned importing a 12 year old blog
+summary: Lessons learned importing a 12 year old blog
+---

 So I have been blogging (very irregulary) since 2003.
 If I remember correctly, I dabbled with [Movable Type's](https://movabletype.org/) platform before eventually settling on [Wordpress](https://wordpress.org/).
 When I recently transitioned to using [Pelican]() as a static blogging engine, I didn't bother to import posts from my wordpress installation (for one thing, the Pelican import tool only operates on a wordpress XML export and I just had a database backup).

 Over the holidays, I decided to make an attempt at converting all that content to markdown.
 It's been a challenge, but I was able to pull over most of it.